maelswarm/exkited/README.md

 When Exkited and ejs are both paired with express.js, Exkited has a consistent "Waiting (TTFB)" that's ~4.5x faster than ejs.

+Exkited vs. Pug

+When Exkited and Pug are both paired with express.js, Exkited has a consistent "Waiting (TTFB)" that's ~1.7x faster than Pug.

 More will be coming soon.